1

 Why Join the Graduate Nurse Rotational Program?

-• Opportunity to explore and find your right 'home' in nursing at UPMC
+• Opportunity to explore and find your right "home" in nursing at UPMC

-• Having a resource pool nurse as a mentor
+• Resource pool nurse mentor

-• Having preceptors for each "rotation"
+• Dedicated preceptors for each rotation

-What can you Expect as a GNRP Staff Nurse?
+What Can You Expect as a GNRP Professional Staff Nurse?

 The Professional Staff Nurse provides highly competent patient care and treatment while demonstrating empathy and a passion for learning.
 A role that requires independent judgment, fluent communication, and candid partnership, the Professional Staff Nurse establishes relationships with physicians, other care providers, patients, and patients' families to achieve desired patient outcomes throughout the continuum of care.